 Bankruptcy: In most bankruptcies, you won’t repay anything to your creditors.
-The out-of-pocket cost of the full bankruptcy administration would amount to $1,800 – paid at $200 per month over a nine month period.
+The out-of-pocket cost of the full bankruptcy administration would amount to $2,300 total, paid over a nine-month period.
 Virtually all of your debt will be written off under the bankruptcy.

 Consider!
 How long are you reasonably able to make payments on the debt?
 Could your financial situation change, compromising your ability to make those payments?

 Credit Counselling: It can take up to a maximum of five years for you to complete your credit counselling program.